Let’s face it, parenting today takes work.

 - If I’m not in the mood to play, I politely decline the invitation.

-- Playground outings involve me parked on a bench, while my daughter (get ready for this) plays.
+- Our pre-Coronavirus playground outings involved me parked on a bench, while my daughter (get ready for this) played.

-You won’t see me running after my daughter on the playground, force-feeding Goldfish.
-I won’t interrupt her when she’s climbing something, or force her to share when a new playmate arrives.
+You won’t ever see me running after my daughter on the playground, force-feeding Goldfish.
+I won’t interrupt her when she’s climbing something or force her to share when a new playmate arrives.

 Enough with the guilt trip.
 Lazy parenting is working for us, and I encourage you to give it a try, too!